Memorial Guide

 Set the unlock plan

-Choose whether the capsule is open right away for memorial services or scheduled to unlock on anniversaries, birthdays, or significant holidays.
+Decide whether the capsule should open immediately for a service or unlock later on anniversaries, birthdays, and meaningful holidays.

 Invite contributions with care

-Create a short message explaining how loved ones can participate and what tone you’re hoping to set.
-Offer sample prompts like “Share the moment you knew they were special” or “What song will forever remind you of them?”
+Send a short note explaining how people can participate and what tone you hope to set.
+Offer prompts like "What moment shows who they were?" or "What song will always make you think of them?"

 Ways to share and revisit

-• Embed the QR code in a remembrance program or guest book so attendees can contribute their own memories.
+Embed the QR code in a remembrance program or guest book.

-• Send the capsule link to relatives abroad who could not travel to the service.
+Send the capsule link to relatives and friends who could not travel.

-• Schedule an annual email reminder inviting everyone to revisit, add notes, and reflect together.
+Schedule an annual reminder inviting everyone to revisit, add notes, and reflect together.

 Keep the memory alive